 Wine, cheese or chocolate, anyone?
 No trip to Perth with kids would be complete without a visit to Swan Valley.
 This valley, just a 25-minute drive east of Perth, is home to Western Australia’s oldest wine region.
 It’s an awesome place to visit when you’re planning Perth with kids; everyone will love the chocolate factory, lavender farm, Whiteman Park, wildlife parks, mazes and the wide range of activities and fresh food to sample.

-Download the activities map on the Swan Valley Kids in the Valley Trail and get cracking for school holiday fun, a family day out or a weekend stay – there are plenty of scrummy foodie places to enjoy along the way to break up a full day of exploring.
-And don’t forget Swan Valley Cuddly Animal Farm (above)!
+Download the activities map on the Swan Valley Kids in the Valley Trail and get cracking for school holiday fun, a family day out or a weekend stay.
+Bonus – there are plenty of scrummy foodie places to enjoy along the way to break up a full day of exploring.
+And don’t forget Swan Valley Cuddly Animal Farm.
 Mum and Dad fancy a spot of wine-tasting?
-There are a number of kid-friendly wineries with playgrounds or kiddie menus to visit, including Mandoon Estate, Carilley Estate, Laughin’ Barrell and Oakover Grounds.
+There are a number of kid-friendly wineries with playgrounds or kiddie menus to visit, including Mandoon Estate and Oakover Grounds.
 Cheers to that!

 Where: Swan Valley, Guildford, Western Australia, 6055

 Older kids can cycle around the Hale Oval or climb the space net.
-Or there’s always the Synergy Parkland playground facility, accessible from May Drive, which is wheelchair friendly and suitable for children over seven years.
-Check out the 75m-long elevated walkway, island fort, large-scale replicas of extinct Australian mega-fauna and an interactive water-misting forest.
+Or there’s always the Synergy Parkland playground facility.
+This is accessible from May Drive, which is wheelchair friendly and suitable for children over seven years.
+Check out the 75m-long elevated walkway, island fort, large-scale replicas of extinct Australian megafauna and an interactive water-misting forest.
 Try, if you can, to take a photo in front of the Giant Boab tree, or ‘Gija Jumulu’.
-Don’t forget the Rio Tinto Naturescape Kings Park (note closed Mondays) for the opportunity to connect with nature, climb ropes, wade through creeks, build cubbies, make leaf boats and, best of all, get dirty!
+Don’t forget the Rio Tinto Naturescape Kings Park for the opportunity to connect with nature, climb ropes, wade through creeks, build cubbies, make leaf boats and, best of all, get dirty!

 Where: Kings Park, Perth, Western Australia, 6005

-If that’s not enough to get you packing, kiddies can pat a koala, hold a real snake at the Wildlife Zoo in the Market Lane, or have their face painted while Mum or Dad partakes in a spot of crystal card reading.
+If that’s not enough to get you packing, kiddies can take in some live busking entertainment or have their face painted while Mum or Dad partakes in a spot of crystal card reading.
 Full to bursting?
 Why not walk off all the treats by doing the Fremantle Markets ‘Heritage Trail’.
 Download or print a brochure here and get set to explore the fascinating array of wares, people and stories.

 Where: Fremantle Markets, South Terrace &, Henderson St, Fremantle 6160